 TRAILHEADS

 The trail has five official trailheads, mentioned in the trail description above.
-There is also, what’s called “staging area” in New Era.
+There is also, what’s called a “staging area” in New Era.
 I assume it is the pavilion there.

 To see what facilities are available at each trailhead, reference the map.